Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Some technical elements of Keldysh expansions: matrix case

+\paragraph{A ``shortcut'' for the projection algorithm.} Besides justifying why the tails are recovered in the finite rank case, another by-product of (\ref{evol_res}) is a convenient computational shortcut for a rather tedious numerical aspect of the projection algorithm described in footnote \ref{note:indexing} of section \ref{s:calculation_keldysh}.
+The Keldysh expansion is fully characterized by the frequencies $\omega_n$ and the coefficients $\mathcal{A}_n(x_k)$ using

-where the components of the matrix $\w{M_p}$ are $(\w{M_p})_{ij}=\delta_{ij}\delta_{pj}$.
-Thus the 3 steps we need for Keldysh's expansion are (i) to find the eigenvalues and eigenvectors of $\w L$, (ii) inverse the matrix $\w P$ of the eigenvectors and (iii) multiply 3 matrices to the initial condition $\w{u_0}$.
+where $\{x_k\}_{1\leq k\leq N+1}$ are the collocation points on the Chebyshev-Lobatto grid and $K=2N+2$.
+As a consequence, our numerical expansions are greatly simplified and reduce to these 3 steps : (i) find the eigenvalues and eigenvectors of $\w L$, (ii) inverse the matrix $\w V$ of the eigenvectors (directly; no normalisation nor indexation is needed) and (iii) evaluate (\ref{shortcut_A}).